The Tree of Life (film): Critical response

-Peter Bradshaw of The Guardian awarded it five stars and lauded it as an "unashamedly epic reflection on love and loss" and a "mad and magnificent film."
-Todd McCarthy of The Hollywood Reporter states "Brandishing an ambition it's likely no film, including this one, could entirely fulfill, The Tree of Life is nonetheless a singular work, an impressionistic metaphysical inquiry into mankind's place in the grand scheme of things that releases waves of insights amidst its narrative imprecisions."
-Justin Chang of Variety states the film "represents something extraordinary" and "is in many ways his simplest yet most challenging work, a transfixing odyssey through time and memory that melds a young boy's 1950s upbringing with a magisterial rumination on the Earth's origins."
-Peter Travers of Rolling Stone states "Shot with a poet's eye, Malick's film is a groundbreaker, a personal vision that dares to reach for the stars."
-A. O. Scott of The New York Times gave the film much praise and stated, "The sheer beauty of this film is almost overwhelming, but as with other works of religiously minded art, its aesthetic glories are tethered to a humble and exalted purpose, which is to shine the light of the sacred on secular reality".
+Peter Bradshaw of The Guardian awarded it five stars and lauded it as an "unashamedly epic reflection on love and loss" and a "mad and magnificent film".
+Todd McCarthy of The Hollywood Reporter stated: "Brandishing an ambition it's likely no film, including this one, could entirely fulfill, The Tree of Life is nonetheless a singular work, an impressionistic metaphysical inquiry into mankind's place in the grand scheme of things that releases waves of insights amidst its narrative imprecisions."
+Justin Chang of Variety stated that the film "represents something extraordinary" and "is in many ways his simplest yet most challenging work, a transfixing odyssey through time and memory that melds a young boy's 1950s upbringing with a magisterial rumination on the Earth's origins."
+Peter Travers of Rolling Stone stated: "Shot with a poet's eye, Malick's film is a groundbreaker, a personal vision that dares to reach for the stars."
+A. O. Scott of The New York Times gave the film much praise, stating: "The sheer beauty of this film is almost overwhelming, but as with other works of religiously minded art, its aesthetic glories are tethered to a humble and exalted purpose, which is to shine the light of the sacred on secular reality".
 Total Film gave the film a five-star review (denoting 'outstanding'): "The Tree of Life is beautiful.
 Ridiculously, rapturously beautiful.
 You could press 'pause' at any second and hang the frame on your wall."
 Richard Corliss of Time named it one of the Top 10 Best Movies of 2011.

 Some religious reviewers welcomed the spiritual themes of the film.
 For instance, Catholic author and now auxiliary bishop of Los Angeles Fr.
-Robert Barron, reviewing The Tree of Life for a Chicago Tribune blog, noted that "in the play of good and evil, in the tension between nature and grace, God is up to something beautiful, though we are unable to grasp it totally...“Tree of Life” is communicating this same difficult but vital lesson."
-Rabbi David Wolpe says "that Terrence Malick's new film "Tree of Life" opens with a quotation from Job.
+Robert Barron, reviewing The Tree of Life for a Chicago Tribune blog, noted that "in the play of good and evil, in the tension between nature and grace, God is up to something beautiful, though we are unable to grasp it totally...Tree of Life is communicating this same difficult but vital lesson."
+Rabbi David Wolpe said "that Terrence Malick's new film Tree of Life opens with a quotation from Job.
 That quotation holds the key to the film and in some sense, the key to our attitude toward life."